cityxen/GPIOTracker/README.md

 * Stop playback with programmable command

 ## Notes:
+* GPIOTracker Data is located from $4000 - $9fff (Note this could be reworked to use RAM Expansion devices in the future, or some other enhanced method than it is using now)
 * Each block of GPIOTracker data is 1280 bytes

 ## Build Notes:
 * Edit Build.bat to set it for your environment
-* DASM compiler
+* Requires DASM and KickAssembler to build
-* the Macros and Constants from https://github.com/cityxen/Commodore64_Programming repo
+* Uses Macros and Constants from https://github.com/cityxen/Commodore64_Programming repo
-* GPIOTracker Data is located from $4000 - $9fff (Note this could be reworked to use RAM Expansion devices in the future, or some other enhanced method than it is using now)

 ## Commands: